Pain and grief

 A sign that the thing doesn’t have to be that way might do it.
 For instance, if the harmful event starts to happen less often than it did previously, maybe that would 1. increase motivation/decrease compassion fatigue, 2. increase compassion because the victim is more traumatized (if trauma is tied to unexpectedness) or 3. increase compassion by the fact that increased unexpectedness makes victims seem less blameworthy (see: previous umbrella/rain example.)12

-5. (Above) More of the idea of of human functioning relying on narrow confidence intervals.
+(Above) More of the idea of of human functioning relying on narrow confidence intervals. ↩Rationalists struggle with akrasia because not rationalizing away downsides means abandoning the human brain's decision-making mechanism.